Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 It operates by constructing an optimal hyperplane in a high-dimensional space that separates different classes of data points.
 This optimal hyperplane is determined by the data points, referred to as support vectors, that lie closest to the decision boundary, see @svm.
 The hyperplane divides the input features into two distinct classes.
-Its position and orientation are determined to maximize the margin or distance between the hyperplane and the nearest data point from either class.
+Its position and orientation are determined to maximize the distance between the hyperplane and the nearest data point from either class.
 This approach ensures the best possible separation between classes and enhances the algorithm's generalization capabilities.
 // TODO eventuell kürzen??
 However, real-world data is often not linearly separable.
 To overcome this limitation, SVMs employ a technique known as the kernel trick.
 A linear decision boundary can be found by mapping the input features into a higher dimensional feature space.
-The kernel trick allows SVMs to construct a non-linear decision boundary in the original input space, thereby enabling the classification of complex datasets.
+The kernel trick allows SVMs to construct a non-linear decision boundary in the input space, thereby enabling the classification of complex datasets.
 As a result, SVMs are computationally efficient and particularly suited for handling high-dimensional data.
 See @cristianiniIntroductionSupportVector2000 for additional details.

 === Feedforward Neural Network
 A feedforward neural network (FNN) is an artificial neural network commonly used for various machine learning tasks, including classification, regression, and pattern recognition.
-It passes input data through a series of interconnected layers of nodes, known as neurons or perceptrons, where each neuron performs a weighted sum of its inputs and applies an activation function to produce an output, which can be written as @perceptron-math.
+It passes input data through a series of interconnected layers of nodes, known as neurons or perceptrons, where each neuron performs a weighted sum of its inputs combined with a bias and applies an activation function to produce an output, which can be written as @perceptron-math.

 #figure(
   $ y = f(sum_(i=1)^(n) w_i x_i + b) $,